joybob22/Mtech-Lessons/Unit 1/1- Getting Started with Canvas, Swift, and Xcode.md

 ## Swift

 When the App Store was introduced all of the apps were built in Objective-C. In 2014 Apple introduced a more modern approach to programming in Swift.
-In the begginning there was a lot of hestiancy to learn and use Swift.
+In the beginning there was a lot of hesitancy to learn and use Swift.
 Today Swift is used worldwide.
 The adoption rate of Swift was rapid and by 2017 majority of new apps were written in Swift.
 Swift is used in all of the Apple platforms including iOS, WatchOS, TvOS, MacOS, iPadOS, and more to come.

 Modern languages are safe, fast, and most of the time don't have semi-colons.
 As you begin to learn Swift you will start to understand how Swift has built in safety and runs relatively quickly.